 I graduated, in 2010, from the prestigious Oxford Dental College, Bangalore, India, which has first-class facilities and provides excellent, comprehensive dental training.
 It has been awarded the highest possible government accreditation for dental training, and entry is highly competitive.
-Our training included treating rurally based patients at ‘Dental Camps’ working from mobile dental clinics.
+Our training included treating rurally based patients at ‘Dental Camps’ from mobile dental clinics.
 I was exposed to an extensive range of dental conditions during my training, treating patients of all ages and imparting dental and oral hygiene education.
-This exposure has taught me the importance of applying great care in the diagnosis and acquiring and developing this skill to the highest possible degree.
-The mobile clinic method of reaching patients who would otherwise have gone untreated appeals to me a great deal and I look forward to additional service in this area.
+This exposure has taught me the importance of applying great care in diagnosing and acquiring and developing this skill to the highest possible degree.
+The mobile clinic method of reaching patients who would otherwise have gone untreated appeals, and I look forward to additional service in this area.

-Before coming to this country, my impression was that the kind of problems I had seen in India would have been relatively rare.
+Before coming to this country, my impression was that the kind of problems I had seen in India would have been rare.
 I was surprised to discover that neglect of dental health and consequent issues are widespread.
 I would be interested in assisting in research to identify the most effective ways of educating people in adopting and maintaining a good hygiene regime.
-I have become aware that there are cultural differences in attitudes and that immigrant populations here tend to have the same attitude toward dental health as prevailing in their countries of origin.
-So perhaps the ‘targeting’ of educational resources to those populations where the most pronounced problems are imparting may be worth consideration.
+I have become aware of cultural differences in attitudes and that immigrant populations here tend to have the same attitude toward dental health as prevailing in their countries of origin.
+So perhaps the ‘targeting’ of educational resources to populations with the most pronounced problems may be worth considering.

-I know that technical competence alone is not sufficient; it is vital to possess the characteristics that create confidence and trust in patients, especially where complex treatments are necessary.
+I know that technical competence alone is insufficient; it is vital to possess the characteristics that create confidence and trust in patients, especially when complex treatments are necessary.
 I have happily interacted professionally and socially with people of many ethnic and social backgrounds.
 I enjoy sharing knowledge of my own culture and learning about others.
 I get on quickly with colleagues and patients.
 I am fluent in English, Hindi, Malayalam, and Kannada and have limited fluency in Telugu and Tamil.
-I took an active role in extra-curricular activities in Dental School and was elected Secretary of the Sports Society, and held various other offices related to culture and sport.
+I took an active role in extra-curricular activities at Dental School, was elected Secretary of the Sports Society, and held various other offices related to culture and sport.

-To summarize, I believe that my excellent training and significant experience, together with a naturally outgoing and empathetic personality and, not least, my genuine passion for dentistry, will enable me to contribute to the program and become a highly effective and expert professional.
+My excellent training, considerable experience, naturally outgoing and empathetic personality, and genuine passion for dentistry will enable me to contribute to the program and become a highly effective and expert professional.